-1.4 MONITORING PEER DISCUSSIONS AND INTERACTIONS
+2.4 MONITORING PEER DISCUSSIONS AND ENGAGEMENTS

 In the SLPs, you are supported to facilitate and guide discussions and to understand how learners relate to and with each other.
 You are encouraged to be unobtrusive and unimposing while peer discussions are happening.
 In these discussions, peers are building relationships and trust with each other.
-Allow that to happen in an unthreatening manner.
+Allow this to happen in an unthreatening manner.

-The activities require your learners to do tasks.
-The tasks will reflect what and how discussions have taken place.
+The activities require that learners complete tasks that reflect what and how discussions have taken place.
 You can intervene in or support these tasks based on what is picked up from learners' responses to tasks.
 Where necessary, make referrals to relevant professional services.

-2. BUILDING THE CONFIDENCE OF LEARNERS
+2.5 BUILDING THE CONFIDENCE OF LEARNERS